 OK, maybe not that last one, but you get my point.
 Even though my technique has improved a lot since I started, I’d love to have one of those earlier quilts just to look back and see how far I’ve come.
 Or maybe not.
 They weren’t made with good fabric.

-Buy Tools & Supplies Like You'll Never Buy Them Again
+Buy Tools and Supplies Like You’ll Never Buy Them Again

 The same holds true for scissors, fabric storage, and other tools you’ll use every day.

-I’ve been part of guilds and quilting groups across the country, and one thing is guaranteed to happen at all of them: a quilter — whether a beginner or an expert — will hold up their quilt during show and tell and then start talking about the things they don’t like about it or what they think they didn’t do right.
+I’ve been part of guilds and quilting groups across the country, and one thing is guaranteed to happen at all of them.
+A quilter, whether a beginner or an expert, holds up her quilt during show and tell.
+Then she starts talking about everything she doesn’t like about it, or what she thinks she didn’t do right.

 Maybe it’s because most quilters are women, and we’re not supposed to think we’re amazing?
 But consider everything that goes into making a quilt: choosing the pattern and fabric, then spending hours cutting, piecing, basting, quilting, and binding.